Jennyg3000/POWER-BI-PROJECTS/Adventure Works Lab/README.md

-# Reseller Sales Analysis Dashboard (June 2020)
+# Reseller Sales Analysis Dashboard

-This repository contains the source data and the Power BI solution for analyzing reseller sales performance for June 2020.
+This repository contains the source data and the Power BI solution for analyzing reseller sales performance.
 The dashboard provides a detailed look at transactional data, costs, and sales revenue, designed to track key performance indicators (KPIs) in the reseller channel.

 ---